szpak/gradle-pitest-plugin/README.md

 gradle-pitest-plugin 1.1.x by default uses PIT 1.1.x, 1.0.x uses PIT 1.0.x, etc.

 Starting with version 1.1.6 gradle-pitest-plugin requires Gradle 2.0+.
 The current version was automatically smoke tested with
-Gradle 2.0, 2.14.1, 3.0, 3.5.1 and 4.1 under Java 8.
+Gradle 2.0, 2.14.1, 3.0, 3.5.1, 4.0 and 4.3.1 under Java 8.
 Due to incompatible changes in Gradle 4.0 support for older Gradle versions will be removed in one of the future versions.
 Due to limited Java 7 availability on CI servers the project is built with Java 8 in Java 7 compatibility mode.
-Java 7 support is planned to be removed in the foreseeable future.
+Java 7 support is [planned to be removed](https://github.com/szpak/gradle-pitest-plugin/issues/70) in the foreseeable future.
 Please upgrade to Gradle 4.0 and Java 8 if you can.

 The latest version which supports older Gradle 1.x (1.6+) is gradle-pitest-plugin 1.1.4.